 EDU 425 Experience in Teaching Cross-Categorical Students with Disabilities (6) Sp.
 Off-campus experience teaching students with learning disabilities in cooperating schools as a teacher associate.
-To be taken concurrently with EDU 411.
-Prerequisites: EDU 303 and 304.
+Prerequisites: Credit or concurrent enrollment in EDU411 or credit or concurrent enrollment in both EDU303 and EDU304.

-EDU 440 Curriculum Methods and Materials in Early Childhood Education (2) Sp.
+EDU 440 Curriculum Methods and Materials in Early Childhood Education (4) Sp.
 Designed to acquaint the early childhood educator with techniques, methods, and materials for use with the young child.
+Prerequisites: EDU310, EDU315, EDU333, EDU356, EDU370, EDU414, MAT351, and PED384.

 EDU 450 Independent Research/Project (1-6)) F, Sp.
 Investigation of a research problem, project, or topic on an individual conference basis.
-Prerequisite: Completion of the major-minor declaration in elementary education, a minimum of a 2.5 GPA in the major field, and departmental approval.
-EDU 460 Experience in Early Childhood Education (4) F, Sp.
-Off-campus experience in teaching the young child in cooperating preschools and kindergartens.
-Prerequisite: EDU 358, EDU 303, EDU 304, EDU 375, and EDU 440; to be taken concurrently with EDU 440.
+Prerequisites: Declared Elementary Education major, a minimum of 2.5 GPA in major field, and departmental approval.